mocamircea/sygon-token/testing/UC21 Change burn from fee quota.md

 # UC21 Change burn from fee quota
+## <i>changeBurnFromFeeQuota</i>

-Change the quota of tokens that can be burned from collected fees.
+Change the quota of burn from the total collected fees.

 ### Preconditions
-Restrictions: only the owner of <i>addrFees</i> can change the quota, the quota is in [20,100] range.
+Restrictions: only the owner of <i>addrFees</i> can change the value of quota, the quota is in [20,100] range.

 ### Steps
-Assign new quota value.
+Assign the provided value for quota.

 Emit <i>ChangeBurnFromFeeQuota</i>.

 ### Postconditions
-Returns true if the change operation is successfuly completed.
+Returns true if assigning the new value for quota is successfuly completed.